 Director appointments are governed by a combination of statutory laws, company-specific regulations, and international guidelines.
 Key legal frameworks include the Companies Act, 2013 (or equivalent legislation in various jurisdictions), corporate governance codes, and stock exchange listing rules.
-These frameworks establish criteria for eligibility, procedural requirements, and ongoing obligations for directors to ensure that they fulfil their fiduciary duties and maintain corporate integrity.
+These frameworks establish criteria for eligibility, procedural requirements, and ongoing obligations for directors to ensure that they fulfill their fiduciary duties and maintain corporate integrity.

 Introduction to Director Appointments